 For the past number of years, the LSUS PD has had to augment their support to campus during special events and incidents with the assistance of contract security companies.
-The current company, Guardian CPP, supports the LSUS PD and the LSU Shreveport campus with guards detailed to the Pilots Pointe Apartments (at night) and others assigned to main campus (day shift) to assist the LSUS PD with enhancing safety.
+The current company, Guardian CPP, supports the LSUS PD and the LSU Shreveport campus with guards detailed to the main campus to assist the LSUS PD with enhancing safety during special events.